-Speed limits are controversial and they are always changing.
-Some people argue in favor of lowering speed limits while others believe speed limits should be raised.
-Some state have recently increased fines for speeding offences while other states have reduced them.
+Some people argue in favour of lowering speed limits while others believe speed limits should be raised.
+Some state has recently increased fines for speeding offences while other states have reduced them.

 Each state and local jurisdiction sets its own speed limits, but laws requiring drivers to obey speed limits tend to be uniform from state to state.
 Other state laws that define driving offences involving excessive or imprudent speed (such as careless or dangerous driving) vary from state to state.
 Penalties also vary, depending on the state in which you are accused of speeding.